saltosaurus/Saltosaurus-old/README.md

 Saltosaurus
 ========

-A Flask-based website using SQLAlchemy to connect to a MySQL database in production.
-Version here simply uses a local SQLite3 DB.
+A Flask-based website using SQLAlchemy to connect to an R3 instance in production.

 Flask is a python microframework found at http://flask.pocoo.org/

-The original version of this site was based on Django but I decided this was too much overhead for such a simple site.
-The code can be found within the v1-django directory.